 The medium-large fit is designed to cater to most people, and seems to fit larger heads quite well and look great.
 Simply adjust the nose and ear pads to create a fairly custom fit.

-- The medium to large fit caters for most faces
+- The medium-to-large fit caters to most faces

 - Adjustable for as custom a fit as possible

 - Various lens tints available, so whatever sport you play, there’s one for you